satyajitnayk/namaste-react/README.md

 - `package.json`:
   - configuration file for npm, containing approx version of package installed.
   - Every dependecies has `package.json` in their directory.
-- `package-lock.json`: - contains track of exact version of each package installed to avoid any production build.
+- `package-lock.json`: - contains track of exact version of each package installed to avoid any build error in production.
 - Both files need to be pushed to github.

 2. What are the use cases of `parcel` package?